lord63/wonderful_bing/README.md

 * Automatically(recommand)

-1. Add it to `startup application`(in my Linux Mint16), then every time you boot up your pc, this script will automatically run for you.
+1. Add it to `startup application`(in my Linux Mint16) if you power on your pc and power off your pc regularly, then every time you boot up your pc, this script will automatically run for you.

 2. Or use `cron`.
 Let me give you an example:

         0 8 * * * env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /home/lord63/pictures/bing/

    *we need `env DISPLAY=:0`, otherwise the notify can't display at all, and remember the `/` at the end.*

-3. Or use `anacron`, but the original `anacron` will run the script in root, thus it may fail in setting the picture to wallpaper.
+3. Or use `anacron` if you ofen hang up your pc instead of powering off it. but the original `anacron` will run the script in root, thus it may fail in setting the picture to wallpaper.
 Follow [this][6] to let you run `anacron` as normal user.
    Let me give you an example, add the following line in `$HOME/.anacron/anacrontab`:

         1 1 wonderful_bing env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /home/lord63/pictures/bing/